 |6 November||Final Abstract due for both verbal presentations and posters (in English, in electronic format)|

 |14 December||1300-1700 Opening of the Conference - Status of the California Current and its Fisheries|

 |15 December||0800 CalCOFI Symposium, and Contributed Papers

 1700-1900 Poster session at Moss Landing Marine Labs

 Dress, Climate, and Facilities

 In December, the weather can be cool, so appropriate dress should be considered.
 Dress for conference sessions is casual.
-For your convenience we have obtained special Conference rates from the Best Western Inn by the Sea and the La Jolla Shores Hotel.
+For your convenience we have obtained special conference rates from the Hyatt Regency Monterey, The Inns of Monterey, and the Best Western Seacliff Inn.
 Ask for the CalCOFI Conference rate when you make your reservation.